MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

 > [!Note]
 > Python support is new in this release.
-Although you can add Python, local script that calls [proprietary Python functions](../python-reference/introducing-python-package-reference.md) must execute on [SQL Server 2017 Machine Learning Server with Python](https://docs.microsoft.com/sql/advanced-analytics/python/sql-server-python-service), or [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md) in a Spark [compute context](../r/concept-what-is-compute-context.md). <br/><br/>On Windows, Python operations are limited to generic Python script, pushing any proprietary function calls to remote instances.
-You can also run Machine Learning Server [web services](../operationalize/concept-what-are-web-services) that contain  compiled Python script.
-More capability, including interactive Python sessions and direct execution, is projected for future releases.
+Although you can add Python to Machine Learning Server for Windows, local script that calls our [proprietary Python functions](../python-reference/introducing-python-package-reference.md) must execute on [SQL Server 2017 Machine Learning Server with Python](https://docs.microsoft.com/sql/advanced-analytics/python/sql-server-python-service), or on [Machine Learning Server for Hadoop](machine-learning-server-hadoop-install.md) in a Spark [remote compute context](../r/concept-what-is-compute-context.md). <br/><br/>On Windows, Python operations are limited to generic Python script, pushing  proprietary function calls to remote instances.
+You can also run Machine Learning Server [web services](../operationalize/concept-what-are-web-services.md) that contain  compiled Python script.
+More capability, including interactive Python sessions and direct execution of proprietary functions, is projected for future releases.

 ## System requirements